Consistent Vocabulary

-Many beginning writers mistakenly believe that using different random words will make their texts more interesting, when in practice it only makes their texts more confusing.
+Many writers mistakenly believe that using different words will make their texts more interesting, when in practice it only makes their texts more confusing.

 Clearly define vocabulary

 When you are writing an informative text, clearly define the vocabulary you are using and use it consistently each time.
 This conscious consistency is especially important for key words but can be applied to any vocabulary choice.
-If you change the word you use, you are signaling to the reader that you intend to change the meaning.
-Don't use a different word if you actually mean the same thing.
+If you change the word you use, you are signaling to the reader that you are changing the meaning.

 Do you have a model, a method or a theory?